dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-The initial plan I had, was to simulate exactly the same workflow that we have been using already with the standard LAMP setup.
-So I created basic Docker images for Apache, MySQL and PHP etc and because at that time there was no tool known to me that could manage those services running in a separate containers as a single service, I created a simple shell script for that as well, which basically allowed user to start, stop and retsart the services on his own without knowing Docker at all.

-// SILDE images graph

-Fast forward to a couple of weeks I had a setup that I was personally happy with.
-Either Drupal version 6 and 7 projects were working without any major issues on that environment.

-So I migrated my development environment completely to Docker.

-But because the plan was to ultimately replace standard LAMP setups for other developers as well, I still had some work to do, because the current setup required you to know Docker too much.

-So yeah, I started working on resolving these issues.
+In phase one, without first introducing large changes to our development workflow, we concentrated on eliminating the problem we had when something would happen to your development machine and it couldn't be recovered easily.

+The first thing we did, we removed all the services like Apache, MySQL, PHP etc., that were running on a developer machine natively and we moved them into separate containers.

+We also had to write an in-house tool that would allow a developer to transparently manage these containers similarly like you would manage services running on your machine with upstart, because we just didn't know any existing tool at that time, that could have done the same job.

+The key thing here to understand is that every Drupal project on your machine shared the same Apache, MySQL and PHP container instance just like in native solution.

+Because you still had to know Docker too much and we wanted to avoid it at first, we still had some work to do.

-The first and the most critical issue was Drush.
+The most critical issue to solve was Drush.

 How to use Drush in a relatively comfortable way with containers.

 Let me give you an example.

+When a developer wants to use Drush in a containerized environment, he has to go inside the PHP container, because Drush was installed along side with PHP service to same image.

-Without doing anything the workflow would look following, when a dveloper wants to use Drush he/she has to enter the PHP container, move to the right directory where Drupal is mounted and execute Drush commands there.
-But this workflow isn't that intuitive, because using Drush should be easy and problem-free.
+Then he had to move to the right directory where Drupal files were mounted and execute Drush command there.

+This workflow isn't that intuitive, because using Drush should be quick and easy.

 To solve that I have created a shell script, which is a proxy for Drush and you install it directly onto your host.
 This proxy script basically proxies all your Drush commands